philippschnell/webpage-4/content/publication/sticking-to-the-core-or-going-beyond-the-austrian-freedom-party-́s-educational-approach-in-a-longitudinal-perspective/index.md

   - ""
   - Equal contribution
 doi: https://doi.org/10.1080/14782804.2023.2221188
-publication: "*Journal of Contemporary European Studies*, online first.  "
+publication: "*Journal of Contemporary European Studies*, online first"
 abstract: Although populist radical right parties (PRRPs) are actively studied in recent years, few research has addressed their approach to education policy.
 Previously not considered one of their signature issues, this paper